 What is the best DIY home security system without a monthly fee?

-A hub-based platform like Home Assistant or Hubitat paired with Z-Wave or Zigbee sensors and cameras that support local recording on SD cards or an NVR gives you full security functionality — alerts, automation, video recording — with zero subscription fees.
-I’ve run this exact setup for years.
+A hub-based platform like Home Assistant or Hubitat paired with Z-Wave or Zigbee sensors and cameras that support local recording on SD cards or an NVR.
+You’ll get alerts, automation, and video recording with zero subscription fees.
+I’ve run this exact setup for years and it’s never let me down.

 Can I install a home security system myself?

 Absolutely.
-Modern wireless home security system components use adhesive mounts, wireless connections, and smartphone apps designed for self-installation.
-You need basic tools — a drill, screwdriver, ladder, and stud finder.
+Modern wireless components use adhesive mounts, wireless connections, and smartphone apps designed for self-installation.
+You’ll need basic tools — a drill, screwdriver, ladder, and stud finder.
 The full system can be built over 2–4 weekends at your own pace.

 Are DIY systems reliable during emergencies?